Predicting the mechanical properties of spring networks: Results

 \subsubsection{Ordered netwroks}

-In the ordered case we simulated a triangular lattice of varying unit cells' shapes, and computed the angle dependence Poisson's ratio.
-In this case all of the non-affine tensors $W_{(s)\, \mu\nu}^{\alpha\beta} =0$ identically vanish, leading to a simple calculation using eq.\eqref{eq: A simp} (detailed analysis in appendix C).
-In Figure \ref{fig: numerics_vs_analytics}, we see comparison of the analytical solution, and the numerical estimation.
-Insets show the lattice structure.
+In the ordered case we simulated a triangular lattice of varying unit cells' shapes, and computed the angle dependence of Poisson's ratio.
+A unit cell's shape was quantified using two parameters - the shear factor $\phi$ and elongation factor $\psi$ to quantify the deviation from an equilateral triangle (when $\phi=\psi=1$).
+In this case all of the non-affine tensors $W_{(s)\, \mu\nu}^{\alpha\beta} =0$ identically vanish, leading to a simple calculation using Eq.\eqref{eq: A simp} (detailed analysis in appendix C \cite{supp}).
+In Figure \ref{fig: numerics_vs_analytics}, we see a comparison between the analytical solution, and the numerical estimation.
+Insets show the lattice structure, at an arbitrary orientation chosen as $\theta =0$. {In general, good agreement is seen between theory and simulation.
+Some systematic errors might be seen near graph minima and maxima.
+This is especially true for subfigure b).
+These systematic improve on higher resolution and are related to finite size effects.}